OCD

 Introduction

-Until my sophomore year of high school, at 15 years old, my OCD was more of a nuisance than something bad.
+Until my sophomore year of high school, at 15 years old (I was diagnosed at 7), my OCD was more of a nuisance than something bad.
 Little obsessions would pop up now and again, but they would eventually wear themselves out.
 However, at 15, I began suffering from an obsession that would shape the next few years of my life.

 Before I get into talking about the obsession and all that, I should explain how it has shaped my life.
 It has affected my life in both negative and positive ways.
 Suffering with it has been, obviously, a negative effect.
 But, my acknowledgement of my determination and strength in suffering with it and fighting it has been a positive effect.
 It has helped me to realize that my life isn't OCD, and OCD isn't my life.
 But it is a huge part of my life, so sometimes that distinction gets a bit blurred!

-It's only very recently that I've felt comfortable discussing my particular obsession.
+So, the obsession.
 With OCD, anything can be obsessed over.
 Anything can make you feel awful.
-My obsession is very common among OCD sufferers, but due to its easily misunderstood nature, we don't tend to go about shouting about it.
+My obsession is very common among people with OCD, but due to its easily misunderstood nature, we don't tend to go around shouting about it.

 A sexual obsession that centers around the fear of being homosexual.
-Sometimes called Homosexual OCD and more commonly known as HOCD to sufferers.
+(Sometimes it's talked about using the slang abbreviation "HOCD" - Homosexual OCD.)
 The constant questioning and ruminating over thoughts like "What if I'm gay?
 What if I actually like the same sex?
 What if everything I've known about my preference throughout my life has been a huge lie?
 What if I'm repressing desires?
 What if?
 What if?
-What if?".
+What if?"

-You would be right about all of these things, if in fact I were gay.
+You might be right about all of these things, if in fact I were gay.
 If, in fact, the problem in question was sexual orientation, and not a disorder.

 I've thought about all of those things too.
-I truly believe there's nothing wrong at all with being gay, and it's very important to embrace your sexuality and be proud of it.
+I believe it's very important to embrace your sexuality and be proud of it.
 I think it's shameful to be homophobic.
-Thinking that people in the queer community are 'wrong' or 'bad' is like thinking that people with blue eyes are 'bad' - it's just stupid and kind of pointless.

 What I just wrote was logical and reasonable.
 It made sense (I hope!).
 OCD takes no notice of logic or reason.
 It thrives on irrationality and implausibility.